-- To provide basic knowledge on the management practices of solid and liquid waste - To impart knowledge on the collection, transport and disposal of solid waste - To emphasize the need for solid and liquid waste management
+- To provide basic knowledge on the management practices of solid and liquid waste - To impart knowledge on the collection, transport and disposal of solid waste - To emphasize the need for solid and liquid waste management b.
+Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.

-- a.
-Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems. - b.
-Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences - c.
-Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations. - m.
-Gradates will be able to apply technical skills and modern engineering tools with critical thinking and innovations for solving civil engineering problems. - n.
+c.
+Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations.

+m.
+Gradates will be able to apply technical skills and modern engineering tools with critical thinking and innovations for solving civil engineering problems.

+n.
 Gradates will be able to design sustainable and smart infrastructure in the context of environmental, economical, and societal requirements and serve the community as ethical and responsible professionals.
+Course Outcomes (COs)